foskvs/USBPatcher/README.md

 # USBPatcher

-Simple SwiftUI app that can to patch \_UPC methods to ACPI Source Language files.
+Simple SwiftUI app that can patch \_UPC methods to ACPI Source Language files.

 If you use this software please cite this page.